What is a PRSB Standard?

 Every time we interact with health or social care services, people make a record of what happens.
 Over a lifetime, this information forms our health and care history.

-These pages explain why we need standards to record our health and care information in a consistent way so that it can be made available whenever it is needed such as when we visit our GP, attend a hospital appointment or order medication from the pharmacy.
+These pages explain what standards are and why we need them to record our health and care information in a consistent way so that it can be made available whenever it is needed, such as when we attend a hospital appointment or order medication from the pharmacy.

 Why do we need information standards?

-The fact is that people access care in many more settings today than they ever did before, and for professionals and people themselves to have a complete picture of a person’s health and care, we need to join all these many records together so information follows the person whenever and wherever care is provided.
+The fact is that people access care in many more settings today than ever before, and for professionals and people themselves to have a complete picture of a person’s health and care, we need to join all these many records together.

 Recording information consistently